 Employers and employees permanently save 7.65% on FICA taxes while also deferring income tax for the employee until a withdrawal is made.
-Funds are also invested with the potential to grow tax-free, which means increased value due to earnings over time, further maximizing the benefit.
+Funds are also invested with the potential to grow tax-deferred, which means increased value due to earnings over time, further maximizing the benefit.

 Provide Part-Time, Seasonal and Temporary Employees with a Powerful Retirement Benefit

 Many employers have difficulty providing part-time, seasonal, and temporary employees, such as substitute teachers, with meaningful benefits.
 The 3121 FICA Alternative Plan was specifically designed for this population of the workforce and allows employers to replace Social Security with a retirement plan that’s invested for potential growth.
 Instead of the 6.2% contribution into Social Security, employees contribute 7.5% of their wages into an interest-bearing account, on a tax-deferred basis, giving their money the potential to grow over time.
 Despite what seems like an increase in employee contributions, the employee is left with close to the same take-home pay.